Arnault-backed group launches second SPAC listing

 Earlier this year, the duo raised half a billion euros from their special purpose acquisition company (SPAC), Pegasus Acquisition Company Europe B.V., which is searching for takeover targets in the financial sector.

-On Tuesday, the same group of backers announced they would list a second vehicle with a similar focus, Pegasus Entrepreneurial Acquisition Company Europe, in Amsterdam.
+On Tuesday, the same group of backers announced they would list a second vehicle with an entrepreneurial focus, Pegasus Entrepreneurial Acquisition Company Europe, in Amsterdam.

 SPACs are listed on a stock exchange by a group of entrepreneurs, who use the money raised to target a private company - allowing the target to get a stock market listing without the arduous process of launching a public listing.

-Mustier is working with former Bank of America banker Diego De Giorgi and entrepreneur and investor Pierre Cuilleret in launching the 200 million euro listing.
+Mustier is working together with former Bank of America banker Diego De Giorgi and SPAC operating partner Pierre Cuilleret, an entrepreneur and investor, in launching the 200 million euro listing.

 Several SPACs have listed in Amsterdam, potentially boosting the Dutch financial capital's credentials as a hub for fast-growing companies.
 London has only hosted one major SPAC in 2021, after updating its rules to make them easier.